run2bizdocs/docs-1/en-us/docs/faq.md

       RULE: If e-mail templates are not inserted, the notification will not be sent.

-    2- Access the Group Register feature General Registration > Staff Management > Group.
+    2- Access the Group Register feature General Registration > Staff Management > Group;

     3- The Group Register screen will be displayed.
 If the group has already been registered in the system, search for it;

     4- Select it;

-    5- The intended group entry screen will be displayed, determine if the e-mail notifications (opening, in progress and execution) related to the requests will be mandatory.
+    5- The intended group entry screen will be displayed, determine if the e-mail notifications (opening, in progress and execution) related to the requests will be mandatory;

     RULE: if it is determined that notifications will be mandatory, when registering a service request, on the Incident/Request Service entry screen, these options will be selected already, not allowing any changes.
 But if it has been determined that notifications will not be mandatory, when registering a service request, these options will be available to be determined by the petitioner.